 [Update: In an email conversation with Connell, he stated that “a six vane version with an efficient alternator should produce at least 135 watts of electricity in a 30 km/h wind, and 1.05 kilowatts at 60 km/h.”]

 This homebrewed wind turbine isn’t necessarily going to be powering your home (although a series of these could potentially be used to generate enough electricity to charge a battery bank for modest home use), it might be a great hands-on school project or homeschool activity about wind energy.

 Will you try making your own DIY wind turbine?
-Let us know below in the comments!
+Let us know in the comments section below!

 Editor’s Note: This post was originally published on February 21, 2016, and has been updated for quality and relevancy.